Leaking Oil Tanks

 Protect against possible future liabilities.
 Schedule a site inspection now.

-Many home owners are unaware of the presence of old underground heating oil tanks on their properties.
-A Cedar Rock site inspection will locate any oil or gasoline storage tanks on the property, and determine whether or not they have leaked.
+Home owners are often unaware of the presence of old underground oil tanks on their properties.
+A Cedar Rock site inspection will locate any underground oil or gasoline tanks, and determine whether they have leaked.
 Cedar Rock can then advise and assist you in meeting regulatory requirements if a tank has leaked.

 Selling/Buying Properties with Soil Contamination